 placed 2 in a bag, one on top of the other, and used my bottom air vacuum technique to get them as small as possible.

-The twin-sized sheets and beach towel did not fit in zip-lock bags, so I simply rolled them to fit down the space beside the bags.
-This left me with one small square space at the end, where I put in his quart-sized bag of personal items like shampoo and soap, as well as a small travel-sized flashlight and batteries.
+The twin-sized sheet set and beach towel did not fit in zip-lock bags, so I rolled them to fit the space beside the bags.
+This left me with a tiny square space at the end, where I put in his quart-sized bag of personal items like shampoo and soap and a small travel-sized flashlight and batteries.

 The carry-on also had two front pockets.
 I used one to hold his Bible and notebook and the other to hold his bandana and socks.

-I was also able to get a few of the snacks in the bag as well.
+I was also able to put a few of the snacks in the bag.

-The black carry-on bag actually contains 6 shorts, 11 shirts, and boxers.
-I will show you what I did with the last 2 pairs of shorts, a T-shirt, and a few other items.
+The black carry-on bag contains six shorts, 11 shirts, and boxers.
+I will show you what I did with the last two pairs of shorts, a T-shirt, and a few other items.

 I packed the last T-shirt and two pairs of shorts in this backpack.
 I probably could have squeezed it into the carry-on.
 Still, I was sending these things with a very absent-minded 14-year-old, and I just had this fear of him walking onto the flight with the backpack slung over his shoulder and the carry-on left by itself next to the chair he was sitting on while he waited for the flight.
-Rather than leave him with just the clothes on his back I made sure he would have at least a spare outfit should this happen.
+Rather than leave him with just the clothes on his back, I made sure he would have at least a spare outfit if this happened.

-In this backpack, I also packed his water bottle (empty for refilling at the filtered water station) and His anti-nausea pills (he gets travel sick).
-The other over the counter items the mission recommended.
-His wallet and passport.
-Chewing gum to pop his ears.
-Tissues for bleeding noses (I get them almost every time I fly, and I didn’t know if he would or not).
-Wet wipes for his hands.
-Plus a few other travel papers he needed.
+In this backpack, I also packed his water bottle (empty for refilling at the filtered water station) and his anti-nausea pills (he gets travel sick).
+The other over-the-counter items the mission recommended were his wallet and passport, chewing gum to pop his ears, tissues for bleeding noses (I get them almost every time I fly, and I didn’t know if he would or not), wet wipes for his hands, and a few other travel papers he needed.

-The shirt on the front you see in the photo was his group travel shirt that he put on just before he left.
+The shirt on the front of the photo is his group travel shirt, which he put on just before he left.

 Love to travel?
 So do we; check out our travel blog.